 Family Nurse Practitioner

 Are you an RN aspiring to become an advanced primary care provider?
-Well, then this track is just right for you as you can take your associate in nursing straight to the master’s level, seamlessly.
+WWell, then this RN to MSN nurse practitioner program in Hawaii is just right for you as you can take your associate in nursing straight to the master’s level, seamlessly.
 The curriculum prepares you with the skills and knowledge required to offer primary care to individuals across the lifespan.

 Post-Master’s Certificate Concentrations: